ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-11-12-sync-your-fork.md

 cannot put two and two together, so it will treat my commits as unique.

-Now, when I make a new Pull Request for a different issue, those commits will still show up!
+Now, when I make a new Pull Request for a different issue, those commits will persist!
 In Github, this messes the Pull Request interface (i.e., "why do I have commits for fixing Issue 1 when this PR is about Issue 2?").

 To add, Github's "Fetch upstream" button performs a